paveloom-z/zig-libuv/README.md

 #### Integrate

-To integrate Tracy in your project:
+To integrate the bindings into your project:

 1) Add this repository as a dependency in `zigmod.yml`: